 (a) The Contractor shall submit shop drawings as specified in subsection 105.02.
 The manufacturer's instructions for proper installation of the expansion joint device shall be included in the shop drawings.
-Shop drawings shall include manufacturer's installation instructions.

 Details of the expansion device through the curb, and details of the curb cover plates and connections, shall be shown on the shop drawings.